 See if there is any offensive way in me,

-Wearing masks before God and others is hard work.
-I did some acting in my college theatre department, and I know it takes a lot out of a person.
+Wearing masks is hard work.
+I did some acting in my college theater department, and it takes a lot out of a person.
 God told me, "John, I don't care for the mask; it is you that I love."
 So, before God, I allowed him to peel away the persona and get to me.
 This is a process, and continues to this day.

 When we wear our persona-mask before people we lie to them.
 In our inner insecurity and unlovableness we posture before people.
 We brag.
 We create and display our persona on Facebook.
 We are pity-filled.
 We crave human approval, and fear disapproval.
 We want others to recognize our hotness.
 We want to be hotter than thou.

-This thing gets subtle, as I know personally.
-At times my caring for others has been a mask that hides my need for them to approve of and value me.
-True personhood, on the other hand, cares and loves others whether one benefits from this or not.
+This gets subtle, as I know personally.
+At times my caring for others has been a mask that hides my need for them to approve of me.
+True personhood, on the other hand, cares and loves others, whether one benefits from this or not.